 Precast concrete panel construction is a concrete slab, which is cast in a factory or casting facility, transported to site, and then placed into its final position by crane.

-Precast can also refer to other precast or made concrete elements, such as; sock wells, retaining panels or other concrete goods which may be used on a construction project.
+Precast can also refer to other precast or made concrete elements, such as; soak wells, beams, retaining panels or other concrete goods which may be used on a construction project.

 The term Precast Construction is distinct from, and often confused with tilt up construction although it is regularly used interchangeably.

 The key difference being that precast panels are manufactured off site, and then transported to site and placed into their final position.

 Precast panels are a precision product and exhibit a superior finish.
 They are suitable for projects where an exceptionally high standard of finish to wall surfaces is required.